 - A pinch of salt

 - Icing sugar to dust

 - Strawberry jam

-- In a bowl add the flour, the icing sugar, and the salt.
+- In a large bowl add the flour, the icing sugar, and the salt.

-- Add the butter and mix the ingredients with your fingers.
+- Add the butter and crumble the ingredients with your fingers.

-- Add one egg and mix slowly (always with your fingers), until your form a soft dough.
+- Add the 2 beaten eggs with milk and mix slowly (always with your fingers), until your form a soft dough.

 - Wrap the dough in a plastic wrap and keep it in the fridge for 15 minutes.

 - Dust with the flour a clean surface.